wjordan/varnish-modules/README.rst

 Development
 -----------

-The source git tree lives on github: https://github.com/varnish/varnish-vmods
+The source git tree lives on Github: https://github.com/varnish/varnish-modules

 All source code is placed in the master git branch.
 Pull requests and issue reporting are appreciated.